-| Default Administrative Distances
+|Default Administrative Distances

-| EIGRP summary route
+|EIGRP summary route

 For protocols that have their own database of routing information, such as EIGRP, IS-IS, OSPF, BGP, and RIP, a backup route is registered when the initial attempt to install the route fails.
 If the route installed in the routing table fails for some reason, the routing table maintenance process calls each routing protocol process that has registered a backup route, and asks them to reinstall the route in the routing table.
-If there are multiple protocols with registered backup routes, the preferred route is chosen based on administrative distance.
+If there are multiple protocols with registered backup routes the preferred route is chosen based on administrative distance.

 ip route network subnet mask next hop distance

-Let's see how the forwarding engine uses the information from the routing table to make forwarding decisions.
+The next section provides the information from the routing table to make forwarding decisions.

 router# show ip route